bug7a/bug7a/README.md

 The primary technologies that I utilize are JavaScript, PHP, and MySql.

-For more information about my work, please feel free to visit my personal page. http://bugraozden.com/
+For more information about my work, please feel free to visit my personal page.<br>
+http://bugraozden.com/

-Example project:
+Example project:<br>
 https://bug7a.github.io/cordova-mobile-app-ui-template/

-Best regards,
+Best regards,<br>
 Bugra OZDEN

 <!--